-ATC endorses and promotes the following core educational outcomes for all degree and diploma students:
+Aiken Technical College endorses and promotes the following core educational outcomes for all degree and diploma students:

-- 1. Graduates will demonstrate effective oral communication skills. - 2.
-Graduates will demonstrate effective written communication skills - 3.
-Graduates will solve problems using critical thinking skills and formulate strategies to identify, collect, analyze, develop and evaluate information.

-Graduates will demonstrate quantitative skills and analysis appropriate to their area of study.
-Graduates will comprehend appropriate technology commensurate with their area of specialization.
+- Graduates will demonstrate effective oral communication skills. - Graduates will demonstrate effective written communication skills. - Graduates will solve problems using critical thinking skills and formulate strategies to identify, collect, analyze, develop, and evaluate information. - Graduates will demonstrate quantitative skills and analysis appropriate to their area of study.